noseglasses/elf_diff/README.md

 To generate a pair report, two binary files need to be passed to _elf_diff_ via the command line.
 Let's assume those files are named `my_old_binary.elf` and `my_new_binary.elf`.

-The following command will generate a html report file named `elf_diff_pair_report.html` in your current working directory.
+The following command will generate a multipage html report in a subdirectory of your current working directory.
 ```
 elf_diff my_old_binary.elf my_new_binary.elf
 ```